johnpeart/johnpeart.github.io/_posts/2023-02-06-calculating-the-cost-of-subscriptions.md

 ### PlayStation Plus

 I've been a PlayStation Plus subscriber since I have owned a PlayStation 4; all the way back in 2014.
 I probably use it at least once a week, and I usually manage to snag an extension to it at a discount.

-If I don't pay for it, I can't play online games, and I do that a lot, do it's not really a contender for a slash and burn on subscriptions.
+If I don't pay for it, I can't play online games, and I do that a lot, so it's not really a contender for a slash and burn on subscriptions.

 {%  include blog/apps.html
     type="sheet"